emerge-ehri/fhir-specification/docs/source/design.rst

 FHIR Report Resources
 ---------------------

-.. todo:: Describe the resources within FHIR that are pertinent to the report concepts parsed out of the examples above.
+TODO Describe the resources within FHIR that are pertinent to the report concepts parsed out of the examples above.
 This section is meant to be a super high listing and alignment to the set of unique sections in the general layouts above.